enygf3/enygf3/README.md

 - React Router

 I'm a Front-end Developer working with React.
 Started to learn React for about a half of year ago.
 Firstly I was an HTML-layout designer.
-Started to learn HTML and CSS in 9'th grade In 11'th grade I started to learn JS deeply and decided to start learning React.
+Started to learn HTML and CSS in 9'th grade.
+In 11'th grade I started to learn JS deeply and decided to start learning React.
 Bought a course on Udemy, watched videos on YouTube and readed articles on Habr.
 Now I'm studying at BSTU(Belarussian State Technological University), IT faculty, Software Engineering(in web) on paid base